dosmond/DivvyHomeWork/elixir/README.md

 # Homework

+This contains the backend server for the Divvy Homework project.

+## To Setup

 You will need to have postgres running.
 The easiest way to install postgres is through brew:
 `brew install postgres`